Summer in Israel

 Archaeological Dig at Gath

-The YU Summer Israel Experience returned with a limited program in 2012.
+The YU Summer Israel Experience continues with excavations at Gat!
 Our students, led by Jill Katz (Stern, Sociology, YC, Jewish History), will participate in the archaeological excavations at Gath, joining an international team organized by Bar-Ilan University.
-For more information, download the program flier, or email Professor Jill Katz.
+For more information see below.

 Summer Archaeology Fellowship